na-na-hi/renget/archive/sfbf5.md

 >>\>ywn take the box and use the cardboard from it and many other boxes to built a to-scale replica of Castle Schrade for your tiny Fatty kid to claim as his own
 >>\>ywn play rousing games of "hunt" with them, "challenging" them using mini-figures of hunters to "battle"

-\>lil' Fatty loves their playtime in cardboard fort, its the best you've bonded in a long time
+%darkgreen%\>lil' Fatty loves their playtime in cardboard fort, its the best you've bonded in a long time
 \>but during one play session they accidentally prick themselves on the finger with the sharp lance hunter toy
 \>they get visibly upset and accidentally make a spark cloud with their flame breath
 \>it wasnt enough to hurt anyone but the whole cardboard fort ignites almost instantly